brpandey/piranha/README.md

 ```

 Then after a lot of thinking, I realized that this project could be an opportunity to explore a
 solution that didn't follow the conventional relational data store model.
+One that could

-Perhaps this could ultimately scale across other distributed nodes but without a lot of joins.
+ultimately scale across distributed nodes.

 I thought of fetching and retrieving aggregate data structures into `Mnesia` and designing
-those structures with less of a need for relational joins.
+those structures to be more self-sufficient with less of a need for relational joins.

-I deconstructed `Boat` relation into `{id, name, capacity}` and then a new
+I deconstructed `Boat` relation into `{id, name, capacity}` and then added a new
-`Boat.Status` into `{id, available, customer_count}`
+`Boat.Status` relation with fields `{id, available, customer_count}`

-I realized that `Assignment` could be a data structure within boat (a subset of all the assignments
+I realized that `Assignment` could be a data structure within `Boat` (all the assignments
 specific to that boat's world).
 This would need to be quickly searchable via a time stamp key.
 I used a `Map (Hashtable) of MapSets` indexed by half hour key(s).

 For the time slot, I needed an efficient structure to retrieve the best matching boat
  availability.
 Erlang has some cool functional data structures, so I decided to use `:gb_sets` as
 my sorted set implementation.

-I modeled `Slot` to have a subset of the boat availability info, that which only pertains to that specific Slot.
+I modeled `Slot` to have a subset of the boat availability info, pertaining to that specific Slot.
 This also eliminated any need for joins.

 I wanted my call relationships to follow a DAG.
 So `Slot -> Boat`, Slot calling Boat as opposed to `Slot <-> Boat`.
 I thought this would be better decoupling and easier to reason about

-Before I decided on the `Amnesia` solution, I stubbed it out with an `Agent` which contained a map consisting of
+Before I decided on the `Amnesia` solution, I stubbed it out with an `Agent` consisting of
-a Calendar and Fleet abstraction, storing slots and boats respectively.
+a map with a Calendar and Fleet abstraction, storing slots and boats respectively.
 These were glorified maps mostly.

 At one point `Slot` took in a `Calendar` abstraction and `Fleet` abstraction, but I removed this coupling and
 only allowed a map of `Slots` or `Boats`.
 I figured this extra data could be generated at a higher